LGBTQ rights in Iraq: LGBT activism in Iraq

-The fusion of the pride flag and the Kurdish flag results in a flag that is visually divided into two distinct sections.
-On the left side, the colors of the Kurdish flag display their cultural symbolism, while on the right side, the rainbow flag signifies inclusivity and diversity.
-Serving as a focal point, the middle part of the flag showcases the Roj emblem, a symbol of the Kurdish heritage.
-This flag represents the harmonious blending of LGBTQ+ pride and Kurdish identity, embodying the values of equality, unity, and cultural pride.

 Rasan

+Logo of Rasan, shaped like the letter R, represents women (with the female gender symbol present) as well as the LGBTQ community (with the rainbow colors.)

-The first pro LGBT+ organization to formally and legally operate in Iraq is Rasan.
+The first pro LGBTQ organization to formally and legally operate in Iraq is Rasan.
 The organization is operating in Sulaymaniyah, located in Iraqi Kurdistan.
-The organization was initially a feminist women's rights organization when it was established in 2004, but then started working for LGBT+ people in 2012 and implemented larger projects in 2016 as partners of COC Nederland in a project called "Pride Program" (called Crossing Iraqi Rainbow locally in Iraq).
+The organization was initially a feminist women's rights organization when it was established in 2004, but then started working for LGBTQ people in 2012 and implemented larger projects in 2016 as partners of COC Nederland in a project called "Pride Program" (called Crossing Iraqi Rainbow locally in Iraq).

 The work began by a campaign which consisted of painting murals around the city of Sulaymaniyah, where the organization's base is located.
-Amongst the works done, a lot of the murals represented the LGBT+ community and had rainbows and other symbols that were associated with the community.
+Amongst the works done, a lot of the murals represented the LGBTQ community and had rainbows and other symbols that were associated with the community.
 Some of the murals consisted of same-sex couples with "love is love" messages written under them.
-Although there are other organization that are working for the LGBT+ community, Rasan is the only local organization publicly supporting the community in Iraq as a whole, with a focus on the Kurdish population.
+Although there are other organization that are working for the LGBTQ community, Rasan is the only local organization publicly supporting the community in Iraq as a whole, with a focus on the Kurdish population.